OCLC-Developer-Network/devconnect_2018_wikibase/README.md

 ("Admin", "bot@2li3nfhikmtu9c0pev15om7c9lik3vqc")
 ```

-### Getting sample data to load
+### Loading sample data for properties and items

-The demonstration includes a Python script that reads in pre-assembled sample data for Wikibase items and properties from tab-delimited text files, and uses Pywikibot to create the entities in our Wikibase instance.
-These files can be retrieved from this OCLC Developer Network project, in its sample directory.
-To these files, you can clone this repo, with
+This project includes a Python script that reads in pre-assembled sample data for Wikibase items and properties from tab-delimited text files, and uses Pywikibot to create the entities in our Wikibase instance.
+By convention, user-developed scripts that interact with Pywikibot are stored in its core/scripts/userscripts path.
+To retrieve the sample script and data files and copy them to that path, change to that path and send this git command to download the files:

 ```
+cd ~
 git clone https://github.com/OCLC-Developer-Network/devconnect_2018_wikibase.git
+cd devconnect_2018_wikibase/sample
+cp * ../../pywikibot/core/scripts/userscripts/.
 ```

-Copy the files in the sample to the core/scripts/userscripts/ directory for your Pywikibot installation.

 Then try loading the sample data into your Wikibase, from the command line in the core directory, with the command:

 ```
+cd ~/pywikibot/core
 python pwb.py /scripts/userscripts/load.py
 ```

 (If you named your wikibase's pywikibot family something other than "devnetdemo", you'll have to hunt down that line in the load.py file and update it.
 Sorry about that!)

-### Related Resources:
+### Related Resources

 * [Wikibase for Research Infrastructure — Part 1](https://medium.com/@thisismattmiller/wikibase-for-research-infrastructure-part-1-d3f640dfad34), by Matt Miller
 * [Wikibase docker images](https://addshore.com/2017/12/wikibase-docker-images/), by Addshore